TeddyGash/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 10-mirror_permissions: changes the permission the file hello to -rw-rw-r--
 - 11-directories_permissions: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users; regular files not changed
 - 12-directory_permissions: creates a directory called my_dir with permissions 751 in the working directory
+- 13-change_group: changes the group owner to school for the file hello